 Change came with the famous Islamic scholar, Al-Shafi‘i (born in 767).
 He suggested that Sharia should not be seen as a number of discreet laws to be applied to existing systems.
 Instead, with an appropriate methodology, he believed that Qur’anic prescriptions could be adapted to build a full, comprehensive system allowing all Muslims to live by the same code.
 We’ve met this brand of legal human reasoning before.
 It’s called Fiqh, and it polluted Sharia and paved the way for uniformity.

-When considering Sharia Law, it is vital to remember that, prior to its codification into state law in the 19th century, it really was in the preserve of experts.
 Most ordinary people did not have access to the relevant literature, so if they wanted information or adjudication they would have to consult a trained academic.
 These academics were called Mufti – Islamic jurists and scholars whose job was to issue fatwas (legal rulings) based on their interpretation of Sharia.
 In dealing with a case, they would have to look to the literature of the legal school to which they belonged, draw upon their scholarly expertise and then apply their own judgment.
 They would use previous cases to inform their decisions, yet essentially each case was treated individually on an ad hoc basis.

 Even now, with information readily available at the click of a button, relatively little has changed.
-Sharia courts or ‘councils’ exist across the world (their establishment in western countries often making headlines for one controversy or another) and pronounce rulings on issues ranging from divorce to commercial disputes.
+Sharia courts or ‘councils’ exist across the world (their establishment in Western countries often making headlines for one controversy or another) and pronounce rulings on issues ranging from divorce to commercial disputes.
 But in the West, as in most countries where Sharia does not form the law of the land, secular law reigns supreme, with Sharia mainly existing as a secondary alternative for the Muslim community.
-So for anyone worrying that Sharia Law could ever have predominance over American constitutional law, the concern is unfounded.
-‘Religious law,’ as New Jersey attorney and Sharia specialist Abed Awad has written, ‘is considered within American constitutional strictures.’

-Having looked at the sources, tradition and interpretations behind Sharia, we should now ask what its purpose is.
+Having looked at the sources, traditions, and interpretations behind Sharia, we should now ask what its purpose is.
 In short, Sharia Law looks to pave the way for a Muslim to live a righteous, ethical and holy life in accordance with the Qur’an and the Sunnah.
 It does this by prescribing laws derived from these sources and ratifying them by issuing fatwas.

-More specifically – and citing a 12th century interpretation which has recently been adopted again in modern scholarship – Sharia may be considered to have these five foundational goals: religion / faith (din), life (nafs), lineage / progeny (nasl), intellect (‘aql) and property / wealth (mal).
-There are others interpretations of course: the 14th century scholar Ibn Al-Qayyim claiming that Sharia has at its core ‘welfare… justice, mercy, benefit, and wisdom.’
+More specifically – and citing a 12th-century interpretation which has recently been adopted again in modern scholarship – Sharia may be considered to have these five foundational goals: religion/faith (din), life (nafs), lineage/progeny (nasl), intellect (‘aql) and property/wealth (mal).
+There are others interpretations of course: the 14th-century scholar Ibn Al-Qayyim claiming that Sharia has at its core ‘welfare… justice, mercy, benefit, and wisdom.’

 Ibn Al-Qayyim’s interpretation is interesting not so much because of what he said Sharia is about.
 He also provided an antithesis to the qualities just mentioned – tyranny, cruelty, corruption, foolishness – and hypothesized a reason these may come to dominate: a misinterpretation of Sharia.
 It is precisely in these terms, one imagines, that he would paint certain contemporary incarnations of Sharia, particularly those manifest in territories controlled by the so-called Islamic State (which makes its first and last appearance here as I don’t believe it deserving of further attention.)